How connected workers are reshaping work inspections

-Osterman Research showed that 69% of the polled organisations confirmed they suffered significant data or knowledge loss resulting from employees who took information resources with them when they left the company.
+Osterman Research showed that 69% of the polled organizations confirmed they suffered significant data or knowledge loss resulting from employees who took information resources with them when they left the company.
 Is this still happening in the age of cloud storage?

 Retirement is increasing as older generations have reached the employment age.
-According to Harvard Business Review one next anticipated wave of almost 700 retirements would mean losing over 27,000 years of experience.
+According to Harvard Business Review, one next anticipated wave of almost 700 retirements would mean losing over 27,000 years of experience.
 How many companies can say they have meticulously planned the knowledge transfer between the retired employees and their successors?

 How can you make sure the knowledge is transferred through the company once an employee retires or moves on to another company?
 Relevant data from previous inspections or similar ones gets lost forever once employees no longer work in the company.